BowangLan/vite-demo/README.md

 Technologies used:

 - TailwindCSS
 - animate.css for animation

+# Updates

+Responsive navigation implememted.

+- Tabbar and Navbar will show and hide responsively and rendered correctly based on the current tab.

 # Notes